 Project Title Bringing Freight Components into Statewide and Regional Travel Demand Forecasting

 University Georgia Institute of Technology

 Principal Investigator David Jung-Hwi Lee

 PI Contact Information david.lee@coa.gatech.edu, 404-385-5120

 Funding Source(s) and Awarded from UTC: \$150,000

 Amounts Provided (by each • GaTech \$128,196

 agency or organization) • UAB \$21,804

 Match: \$150,000

 • \$91,406 (GDOT)

 • \$36,790 (CQGRD)

 • \$21,804 (ALDOT)

 Total Project Cost Project Total: Finalized \$300,000

 Agency ID or Contract DTRT12GUTC12

 Number Project #: 4906612

 Start and End Dates July/2012 ~ December/2013 (Extended to June/2014)

-Brief Description of Research Project This study explores the possibility of a tour-based freight demand model at the state/regional level utilizing (1) recently available nationwide GPS- based truck movement data in conjunction with existing data sources, (2) detailed employment databases that provide NAICS sector breakdowns, and (3) regional transport networks, which can show all possible paths of freight movements.
+Brief Description of This study explores the possibility of a tour-based freight demand model at

+Research Project the state/regional level utilizing (1) recently available nationwide GPS- based truck movement data in conjunction with existing data sources, (2) detailed employment databases that provide NAICS sector breakdowns, and (3) regional transport networks, which can show all possible paths of freight movements.
 The study investigates the current state of the practice and constructs a transferrable framework for state/regional freight demand models, including two case studies (Atlanta, GA and Birmingham, AL).

 Describe Implementation of Research Outcomes (or why not implemented) Many DOTs and MPOs seek a standardized freight demand model to apply to their state or region.
 This study is intended to eventually lead to such a freight demand model utilizing GPS data, laying out long-term guidelines for how to develop a real-world commodity flow-based freight

 (Attach Any Photos) demand model (FDM).
 Impacts/Benefits of Implementation (actual, not anticipated) The results inform and examine data sharing, modeling, and collaborative planning and integration of MPO freight activity in statewide freight planning.
 A survey was conducted to find out current MPO and State level freight modeling activities.
 A tour-based Atlanta regional truck model has been developed and documented and transferring the same model structure for Birmingham metropolitan area has been completed as well.
-The team is currently compare the existing models with the newly developed models and work on planning applications with some scenarios.
-The final deliverable is under refinement and revision.
-The dates for project deliverables have changed and implementation is yet to occur.
-Web Links Reports Project website The final deliverable will be completed shortly.
+The team also compared the outputs of the existing models with those of the newly developed models and showed some planning applications with some scenarios.
+We have presented our findings at 2015 TRB Annual meeting (Session: Developing Truck Origin-Destinations Flows from GPS Data) and had great attention.
+We are also invited to present at Atlanta Regional Commission (ARC) Modeling User Group meeting in February, 2015.
+ARC shows great interest the outputs for their regional freight modeling development.
+Web Links The final deliverable was delivered to GDOT and it is under review.
+Project website